10 Spectacular National Park Birding Sites

 With 59 national parks in the U.S. and almost as many in Canada, you could argue that every one of them is a worthy birding destination.
 So get out there and explore them.
 You’ll be rewarded with gorgeous scenery, unique habitats and some of the best birding around.

 The National Park Service administers more than 400 units, including monuments, historic sites, recreation areas and scenic trails.
-National seashores and lakeshores are some of the best bets for finding birds any time of year.
+National seashores and lakeshores are some of the best birding sites in the national park system.
+Check out coast to coast birding hotspots for every season.

 Cape Hatteras National Seashore